ferblape/mapismo-worker-past/README.md

   - `cartodb_mapismo_consumer_key`: CartoDB consumer key for user Mapismo
   - `cartodb_mapismo_consumer_secret`: CartoDB consumer secret for user Mapismo
   - `secret`: secret password for encrypt and decrypt messages
+  - `channel`: name of the Redis Pub/Sub channel

 Depending on the environment `Redis` is setup in a different way: